feelfar/Grok-Imagine-Bulk-Favorites-Downloader/README.md

 - Confirm the prompt
 - The next run will treat all favorites as new and download everything again

-Alternatively, you can select **"⬇ Download everything (ignore history)"** from the modal for a one-time full re-download without permanently clearing the history.
+Alternatively, select **"⬇ Download everything (ignore history)"** from the modal for a one-time full re-download without permanently clearing the history.

 ---

 ## Troubleshooting

 **Button doesn't appear**
-Make sure you are on `grok.com/imagine` or `grok.com/imagine/favorites`.
-The script only runs on those pages.
+Make sure "Allow User Scripts" is enabled in Tampermonkey's settings (see Step 1).
+Then refresh the page.

+**Script not running on the page**
+Go to `chrome://extensions` → Tampermonkey → Details and make sure "Allow User Scripts" is toggled on.
+Also try navigating directly to `https://grok.com/imagine/favorites` by typing it in the address bar rather than clicking through the site.

 **"API request failed" error**
 Make sure you are logged into grok.com.
 Try refreshing the page and clicking the button again.